spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/minimum-allowed-shop-version.md

 template: howto-guide-template
 ---

-"Minimum allowed shop version" check makes sure that the project uses one of the supported product releases by [Spryker Code Upgrader](/docs/scu/dev/onboard-to-spryker-code-upgrader/prepare-a-project-for-spryker-code-upgrader.html).
+The *Minimum allowed shop version* check makes sure that the project uses one of the supported product releases by the [Spryker Code Upgrader](/docs/scu/dev/onboard-to-spryker-code-upgrader/prepare-a-project-for-spryker-code-upgrader.html).

 ## Problem description